gordonwatts/desktop-rucio/README.md

 - PR are gratefully accepted on [github](https://github.com/gordonwatts/desktop-rucio).
 - To run unit tests use `pytest` from the base directory of the package.
 If you fix bugs or add new features, please do your best to follow the convention and add tests.

+### Building a container

+This is a two step process because certificates must be loaded into the container. `lxplus` is used as a source, and they are copied from locations that may be unique to atlas.
+Though it may be they will work for all experiments.

+1. From the base directory of this repo execute `./scripts/sync_cert_with_ATLAS.sh <username>` Where username is your lxplus username.
+This is best done inside a WSL `bash` shell or similar.
+You'll need the command `sshpass` installed, for example. `rsync` too.
+1. Enter your lxplus password when requested.
+It will take a minute or two to download everything.
-- To build the `docker` container use `docker build --rm -f "Docker\Dockerfile" -t desktop-rucio:alpha-0.1.0 .` from the package root directory
+2. build the `docker` container using `docker build --rm -f "Docker\Dockerfile" -t desktop-rucio:alpha-0.1.0 .` from the package root directory

 ###Testing the docker container